 Traumatic brain injuries, which may cause permanent brain damage

 Internal organ damage or bleeding, which often requires surgery or transplants

 Severe burns, which often require painful surgeries and cause permanent disfigurement in some patients

 The above injuries are mostly considered to be catastrophic for a patient and can require lengthy hospitalizations, numerous surgical procedures, full-time assistance at home, extensive medical equipment and rehabilitation, and much more.
 Additionally, many truck accident victims lose their ability to return to school, work, or other regular activities.
 All of these losses should be compensated by any negligent party that caused the truck accident.

 Contact a Coweta County truck accident attorney for a free consultation

 If you have suffered injury in a truck accident, you deserve to recover for all of your relevant losses, including pain and suffering, emotional trauma, as well as financial losses such as medical bills and lost wages.
 If you suffered permanent disabilities or disfigurement, the calculations for the appropriate amount of recovery may be complicated.
-The experienced truck accident attorneys at the Law Offices of Shane Smith know how to calculate losses to ensure you are fully and fairly compensated by any negligent parties.
+The experienced truck accident attorneys at Shane Smith Law know how to calculate losses to ensure you are fully and fairly compensated by any negligent parties.
 Contact our office today at (770) 487-8999 to schedule you free initial consultation.